-LendingCrowd, the only fintech lending platform headquartered in Scotland, has today been approved for accreditation by the British Business Bank as a new lender under the Coronavirus Business Interruption Loan Scheme (CBILS).
+LendingCrowd, the only fintech lending platform headquartered in Scotland, has been accredited by the British Business Bank as a new lender under the Coronavirus Business Interruption Loan Scheme (CBILS).
 This means LendingCrowd will be able to distribute UK government-backed loans to SMEs impacted by the Covid-19 pandemic, getting support urgently to where it is needed most.

-LendingCrowd will begin offering CBILS loans imminently and they will be available to new and existing borrowers, subject to eligibility.
+LendingCrowd is offering CBILS loans to new and existing borrowers, subject to eligibility.

 Stuart Lunn, founder and CEO of LendingCrowd, said: “We appreciate the stress and struggle that SMEs are going through and that time is of the essence in providing support.
 Our agile and flexible approach means that we can distribute funding responsibly to those who need it quickly.
 We have already spoken to every existing borrower, implemented repayment holidays for qualifying borrowers and changed repayment dates to better suit their cashflow patterns at no cost.